 There is an option to apply IFRS 16 to all other intangible assets but this is not a requirement.
-HM Treasury propose to leave the option to assess leases of intangibles to the discretion of individual entities.
-It is not known at this stage whether the DHSC will mandate the treatment of leases of intangibles for NHS bodies but this option is something that individual bodies may want to consider.
+In November, the HM Treasury proposal was to leave the option to assess leases of intangibles to the discretion of individual entities.
+Intangible assets are not mentioned in the ED so it is assumed that this remains the case.